Yoo Byung-eun: Shin Myung-hee

 Shin Myung-hee (신명희; born c.
-1950), a member of the Evangelical Baptist Church called "Mother Shin" by devotees of the sect, had been wanted by law enforcement authorities under suspicion of masterminding Yoo's escape, and on 13 June turned herself in to authorities in Suwon, Gyeonggi.
+1950), a member of the Evangelical Baptist Church called "Mother Shin" by devotees of the sect, had been wanted by law enforcement authorities under suspicion of masterminding Yoo's escape, and on 13 June turned herself in to authorities in Suwon, Gyeonggi Province.
 Shin was detained and in July indicted on charges of playing a major role in helping Yoo evade capture.

 Oh Gabriel

 An unnamed person acting for Yoo contacted the Embassy of France in Seoul in late May and asked about the possibility of Yoo seeking political asylum.
 The embassy declined the request due to Yoo's status as a criminal suspect.
 Local media outlets said Yoo's middleman also made asylum enquiries at the embassies of the Philippines, the Czech Republic, and Canada.

 Yoo's eldest brother-in-law, Oh Gabriel (오갑렬; born c.
 1955), married to Yoo's younger sister, Yoo Gyeong-hee (유경희; born c.
 1958), was arrested with his wife on 19 June, allegedly for aiding Yoo's escape.
 The arrest came following testimony provided by two key adherents of the Evangelical Baptist Church that were arrested earlier in June, saying Oh drove Yoo out of the religious group's commune, Geumsuwon, on 23 April after police surrounded the compound.
 Oh, who served as the Korean ambassador to the Czech Republic from January 2010 through June 2013, reportedly played a significant role in garnering support for Yoo's photo exhibitions in France.
 Oh is currently under review by the Ministry of Foreign Affairs's disciplinary committee for allegations that he abused his authority to help Yoo hold a photo exhibition in France and other European countries.
 The Prosecution suspect that Oh contacted the French Embassy on behalf of Yoo.
 When questioned, Oh testified that Yoo's family and followers funded and gave him information about the authorities' movements.
 Oh and his wife were released on 26 June reportedly with the expressed willingness to actively cooperate with the investigation and mediate the surrender of Yoo, and because under Korean criminal law family members to a fugitive cannot be punished for hiding or aiding the suspect.